Introduction of Foundation for House

 - The foundation is not provided to support the load of the structure but in fact, it serves as a means to transmit the load of the building to the soil below the foundation.

-- Foundation is provided to prevent the lateral movement of the structure and increase structural stability.
+- A foundation is provided to prevent the lateral movement of the structure and increase structural stability.

 Requirement of Good Foundation for the Structure

-The following are the essential requirements of the good Foundation
+The following are the essential requirements of a good foundation

 - Location of the Foundation.